-All real estate investments shall be valued by a qualified independent appraiser(s) (MAI) at regular intervals, but no less often than every two years.
+All real estate investments shall be valued by a qualified independent appraiser(s) (MAI) at regular intervals, but no less often than every three years.
 Managers shall estimate the market value of each core property investment in those years independent appraisals are not performed.
-The manager's valuation shall be used for performance measurement purposes.

-The real estate investments shall be made by means of any legally permissible investment vehicle including individually managed accounts, co-investments, group trusts, Real Estate Investment Trusts (REITs), partnerships, and securities.
-The System shall seek investments through said investment vehicles in both formal and informal secondary markets.
-The System's participation in a real estate investment pool shall be limited to twenty percent (20%) of the total net assets of such an investment pool.
-Co-investment pools are excluded from this percentage participation criteria.
+The manager's valuation shall be used for performance measurement purposes The firm/appraiser must be a state certified general real estate appraiser for the state in which the property to be appraised is located.
+For purposes of tracking value and performance, an annual update appraisal in each of the two interim years shall also be conducted.
+The same independent appraiser who performs the comprehensive appraisal may also perform the update appraisals.
+The same firm/appraiser may not perform successive comprehensive (non-update) appraisals.
+The real estate investments shall be made by means of any legally permissible investment vehicle including individually managed accounts, co-investments, group trusts, private institutional Real Estate Investment Trusts (REITs), partnerships, and securities.
+The System shall seek investments through said investment vehicles in both formal and informal secondary markets

-Pennsylvania Municipal Retirement Board Policy Statement 06 - 1

-Investment Guidelines